The Illinois Film Production Tax Credit Incentive Program provides for qualified productions to receive a 30% credit

 “In the past decade, Illinois' film and television industry has grown to be a nationwide competitor, and that is largely thanks to the Illinois Film Production Services Tax Credit.
 This highly-effective incentive has brought millions in direct spending, as well as numerous job opportunities, to our communities.
 Thanks to the good work of the Chicagoland Chamber of Commerce and the Illinois Production Alliance, the new expanded tax credit will meet the needs of a competitive market, and help Illinois remain a high-profile hub of film and television.” - State Representative, Margaret Croke (12th District)

-Highlights of the legislation include:
+Highlights of the expanded program include:

 *Qualifying Non-resident wages are limited to, Director, Writer, Director of Photography, Production Designer, Costume Designer, Production Accountant, VFX Supervisor, Editor, Composer

 In qualified productions of $25,000,000 or less, no more than 2 non-resident actors qualify